hobo1618/open-sat/docs/overview/careless-errors.md

     />
 </picture>

-In this scenario, if even if you have a 95% accuracy rate on each step and you solve every problem in one step, you will still make a mistake on about 1 in every 44 questions.
+In this scenario, if even if you have a 95% accuracy rate on each step and you solve every problem in one step, you will still make a mistake on about 2 in every 44 questions.
 And that's fine.
-But notice how quickly your score drops every time you add an average step: about 2 points per add step!
+But notice how quickly your score drops every time you add an average step: about 2 points per added step!
 So even if you know the content very well, you could still wind up with just 34 / 44 raw points in the math.
 Not good!